 How to Make This Spicy Red Lentil Soup Recipe

-- Step 3: Simmer the Soup: Add the vegetable broth, diced tomatoes, coconut milk, red lentils, fresh ginger, and salt.
+- Simmer the Soup: Add the vegetable broth, diced tomatoes, coconut milk, red lentils, fresh ginger, and salt.
 Raise the heat to medium-high and bring the soup to a boil.
 Reduce heat to medium-low and let simmer for 20-25 minutes, or until the lentils are tender.

-- Step 4: Finish and Serve: Stir in fresh spinach and lemon juice, allowing the spinach to wilt.
+- Finish and Serve: Stir in fresh spinach and lemon juice, allowing the spinach to wilt.
 Serve with a sprinkle of red pepper flakes, a dollop of plain yogurt, fresh cilantro or parsley if desired.

 Expert Tips

-- Don’t Overcook the Lentils: Red lentils cook quickly, and overcooking can turn them mushy.
+- Don’t overcook the lentils: Red lentils cook quickly, and overcooking can turn them mushy.
 Keep an eye on them as they simmer.

-- Adjust Spice to Taste: Start with a smaller amount of cayenne and add more if you prefer extra heat.
+- Adjust spice to taste: Start with a smaller amount of cayenne and add more if you prefer extra heat.
 Red pepper flakes can also be added for a spicier kick.

 Common Questions